adeptsect(all lowercase) aka Aden Liggett will be steeping an aural blend of downtempo and world elements to delight the senses.

 Ice Cream Mix-Ins

-If you want to get more creative with it, you can add ingredients to the infusion or you can add mix-ins to your ice cream once it’s semi-solid.
+If you want to get more creative with tea ice cream, you can add ingredients to the infusion or you can add mix-ins to your ice cream once it’s semi-solid.
 Try infusing organic rose petals with Samovar Moorish Mint or orange zest with Samovar Breakfast Blend.

 If all of this sounds like a dream to you, but you have the feeling you’ll never have time to actually do it–not a problem!
 Use an electric spice grinder or coffee grinder to grind your tea into a powder and blend it into slightly softened ice cream.
 Or try a dash of matcha (powdered Japanese green tea).